14 Aug UCAS clearing for art college

 If you are applying through UCAS clearing then you do also need to have another backup plan in case this happens to you and you don’t get a place this way.

-Check out your local further education college as it’s possible still to get placed thereon courses that would lead you into art college for next year.
+Check out your local further education college as it’s possible still to get placed there on courses that would lead you into art college for next year.

 I was studying an art foundation course when I applied and luckily they were happy for me to repeat my year on this course part-time.

 I don’t recommend that if you don’t get in, that you spend a year working or traveling and then apply again with the same portfolio – why would you do that?
-You need to improve your chances and to do that a structured course is the best option.

 In hindsight, I realised that I just wasn’t ready to go to art college just yet.